Tyner Academy

 Tyner Middle High Academy is located in Chattanooga, Tennessee, United States.
 It was built in 1907 as the first secondary school in Hamilton County east of the Missionary Ridge at the site of the current Tyner Middle Academy.
 The first class consisted of 25 students.
 The school was moved to the current location, which has had many additions and changes since 1937.
 Today Tyner Academy serves around 876 students, in grades 6–12, in three Career Academies and a Freshman Academy.
+They moved to a brand new $90 million building in March of 2025.

 The school colors are maroon and gold and the school mascot is the Ram.

 Current administration and faculty

 The school is currently governed by Principal Rashaad Williams, as well as Assistant Principals Ron Davis, Amy Myhan, Tasha Flowers, and Katrich Hale.
 There are 29 full-time teachers at the school.

 Academies

 Each student at Tyner Academy belongs to one of four Future Ready Institutes.
 All freshmen are a part of the Freshman Academy.
 During their first year, students learn about the four institutes: Teaching as a Profession, Early Childhood Education, Health Sciences, and EPB.
 Then, they are allowed to decide which they would like to belong to for their remaining three years.
 The purpose of the Career Academies is to prepare students for jobs in these fields.